mayonezu216/Awesome-PU-learning/README.md

   - Keywords: PU Learning, Generalization error, Classification.
   -  <details><summary>Digest</summary>  In this work, we show that not all margin-based heuristic rules are able to improve the learned classifiers iteratively.
 We find that a so-called large positive margin oracle is necessary to guarantee the success of PU learning.
 Under this oracle, a provable positive-margin based PU learning algorithm is proposed for linear regression and classification under the truncated Gaussian distributions.
 The proposed algorithm is able to reduce the recovering error geometrically proportional to the positive margin.

+- Positive and Unlabeled Learning via Loss Decomposition and Centroid Estimation.[[paper]](https://www.ijcai.org/proceedings/2018/0373.pdf)
+  - Hong Shi, Shaojun Pan, Jian Yang and Chen Gong.
+IJCAI 2018.
+  - Keywords: Loss Decomposition and Centroid Estimation (LDCE).
+  - <details><summary>Digest</summary> This paper regards all unlabeled examples as negative, which means that some of the original positive data are mistakenly labeled as negative.
+By doing so, we convert PU learning into the risk min- imization problem in the presence of false negative label noise, and propose a novel PU learning algo- rithm termed “Loss Decomposition and Centroid Estimation” (LDCE).
+By decomposing the hinge loss function into two parts, we show that only the second part is influenced by label noise, of which the adverse effect can be reduced by estimating the centroid of negative examples

 - fBGD: Learning Embeddings From Positive Unlabeled Data with BGD.
   - Fajie Yuan, Xin Xin, Xiangnan He, Guibing Guo, Weinan Zhang, Chua Tat-Seng and Joemon M. Jose.
 2018.
   - Keywords: fast and generic batch gradient descent optimizer (fBGD).